altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 {
 ~Ada huddled in the cave, watching the snow blow outside.
-It was blowing sideways, rushing wind howled and whistled against the lip of the cave~ *The storm outside roared strange sounds in the distance* 'AD_R::That sounds like more than just the snow.'
+It was blowing sideways, rushing wind howled and whistled against the lip of the cave~ *The storm outside roared; there were strange sounds in the distance* 'AD_R::That sounds like more than just the snow.'
-~Behind and with her the other's huddled together for warmth.
+~Behind and with her, the other's huddled together for warmth.
-The gas-mask with the needle tucked safely between them~ "D::Isn't it morning yet?"
+The gas-mask with the needle was tucked safely between them~ "D::Isn't it morning yet?"
 "L_R::It is, it'll be light soon."
 ~They should have seen the sun by now, the storm only seemed to be growing.